jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/sorting.md

 Cyberdrop-DL has a file sorter built in, but it's disabled by default

-You can use the field name bellow to create a custom path format.
+You can use the field names bellow to create a custom path format.
 You can also use essentially none of them and have a hard coded path.
 However, `filename` and `ext` must always be used.

 Common fields for sorting format options (supported for `audio`, `videos`, `images` and `other`):